A Guide to Diamonds

 Each KC Sukamto diamond is hand selected for its unique qualities and guaranteed to come from legitimate sources that are not involved in funding conflicts and in full compliance with UN resolutions.

-KC's husband is a third generation diamantaire whose love for diamonds is backed up with extraordinary inventory and knowledge of the diamond industry.
-Bert’s expertise in sourcing stones of exceptional quality and beauty enable KC to offer a unique selection of diamonds.
+KC and her husband are third generation diamantaires whose love for diamonds is backed up with extraordinary inventory and knowledge of the diamond industry.
+Her expertise in sourcing stones of exceptional quality and beauty enable KC to offer a unique selection of diamonds.

 The 4 C’s